-It’s amazing how the world as you know it can transform in the quick changing of seasons, especially during fall/autumn when, as author, Albert Camus, eloquently puts it, every leaf turns into a flower.
+It’s amazing how the world as you know it can transform in the quick changing of seasons, especially during fall or autumn when, as author, Albert Camus, eloquently puts it, "Every leaf turns into a flower."

 For spectacular fall colors, flowers are the way to go.
 There are several flowering plants that should make it into your fall garden checklist whose petals display vivid autumn hues ranging from the classic orange, bright yellow, to more distinct shades of cream, apricot, and purple.

 Popular fall perennials and annuals include:

 There are numerous options when it comes to fall vegetables to plant during the fall season, but the most popular items on the list are:

 - Ornamental kale, which has handsome flowers as a bonus